JamesRandall/Simple-Paging-Grid/README.md

 This latest version of the grid incorporates much of the feedback that has been given to me on GitHub and for which I am really grateful.
 Time pressures meant it took me a while to get this out but I'm still committed to supporting Simple Paging Grid - I use it myself extensively.

 *Please note that Simple Paging Grid by default uses Bootstrap 3.
-To continue to use Bootstrap 2 set the bootstrapVersion property to 2 (an example is provided in the examples folder).*
+To continue to use Bootstrap 2 set the bootstrapVersion property to 2 (an example is provided in the examples folder).
+Also the grid now has back and forward browser button (history) support enabled by default - set urlUpdatingEnabled to false to disable this.*

 ![Screenshot]
 (http://www.accidentalfish.com/simple-paging-grid-screenshot.png)